McNerdius/TailBlazor/Source/wwwroot/content/build.md

 </Target>
 ```

 If Node.js/npm isn't installed, `npm -v` will fail and you'll get a build error.
 Otherwise `npm install` will install the dependencies in `package.json` - akin to a `dotnet restore` when used without parameters, but slower.
 The `Inputs`/`Outputs`/`Touch` is MSBuild [incremental build](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-build-incrementally?view=vs-2022){target="_blank"} magic, preventing this from running **every. single. build.**  -  Just when `package.json` is out of sync with `.install-stamp`.
 (A fresh clone, for instance.)
-See [here](https://stackoverflow.com/questions/35435041/run-npm-install-only-when-needed-and-or-partially?answertab=active#tab-top){target="_blank"} for the StackOverflow-sauce.
-Assuming no errors, things will continue with the `tailwind build` target.
+See [here](https://stackoverflow.com/questions/35435041/run-npm-install-only-when-needed-and-or-partially?answertab=active#tab-top){target="_blank"} for the StackOverflow-sauce.  _(note: my experience with this has been inconsistent and i haven't been able to pin it down.  it's not a big productivity hit though, with full builds being so rare.  if you have any info, [please share](https://github.com/McNerdius/TailBlazor/discussions){target="_blank"}!)_  Assuming no errors, things will continue with the `tailwind build` target.

 To actually make use of this in your Blazor project, add it to your `*.csproj`, top-level: